EIGHTH GRADE

 • Authentic, real-world design problems and projects

-• Analog and digital tools
+• Use of analog and digital tools

 • Collaboration, critical thinking, creativity, and communication